-Yes, but it can get saturated quickly if everyone opens their laptop and starts working.
-Try to limit your use for this reason alone-you or your company is paying you to come learn, not logon and work!
+Yes, but it can get saturated quickly if everyone opens their laptop/phone and starts working.
+Try to limit your use for this reason alone.
+You or your company is paying for you to come learn, not logon and work!

 Room size varies from 35 – 200 attendees, ensuring a community-feel for all.